Legalunicorn/madeyesguide/content/about/_index.md

 ---

-im a pretty bad madeyes player living in denial i can be decent one day
+im a pretty bad madeyes player thats it hope you can learn something

-i play in asia and while i suck most of these tips are from watching okay players